Pennsylvania Federal Court Issues Pre-trial Rulings In Auto Accident/Insurance Case

 Last, the Court finds that the Plaintiff may introduce evidence that the Defendant's expert bias and bias in choosing the person for the exam but cannot refer to him as a "hired gun" or a "one man IME mill."

-If you have been injured in a Pennsylvania car accident or a loved one has been injured or killed in a car accident contact Central Pennsylvania based Schmidt Kramer Injury Lawyers, and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses involving any Pennsylvania car accident, especially if you may need a lawyer.
+If you have been injured in a Pennsylvania car accident or a loved one has been injured or killed in a car accident contact Central Pennsylvania based Schmidt Kramer Injury Lawyers, and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses involving any Pennsylvania car accident, especially if you may need a personal injury lawyer in York, PA.